-It is the Year 2018 and we have seen a lot of changes till date that have changed our ways of doing things.
-Have you realized that today if you wish to buy clothes, order food, purchase books or top up your mobile balance, you can do it all from the comforts of your home.
+It is the Year 2018 and we have seen a lot of changes to the date that have changed our ways of doing things.
+Have you realized that today if you wish to buy clothes, order food, purchase books, or top up your mobile balance, you can do it all from the comforts of your home?
 Not just that, in today’s date you can even fill up Passport Application Forms and get an appointment date online using the Nepal Passport App.
-Does this signify that Nepal is on its way to transform into a digital economy?
-Well we can say it is a possibility that cannot be denied.
+Does this signify that Nepal is on its way to transforming into a digital economy?
+Well, we can say it is a possibility that cannot be denied.

 However, transforming into a digital economy is easier said than done.
 As a digital economy, a country is required to build its economic activities based on digital computing technologies where interconnectedness is at the core, fostering a lean mechanism.
-The entire economy turns into an aggregate of economic activities that result from numerous everyday online transactions among people and organization through devices, data and processes.
+The entire economy turns into an aggregate of economic activities that result from numerous everyday online transactions among people and organizations through devices, data, and processes.

 Growth of e-commerce and digital payments in Nepal

 Digitization of payments is another avenue that Nepal is slowly but steadily achieving.
-Although carrying around hard cash is still inhibited in majority of Nepalese, the younger generation have started viewing cash payments as a traditional method of payment compared to the use of ATMs, debit cards, credit cards, mobile banking and digital gateways for payments.
-And with the passing time, the number of digital payment services are only increasing.
+Although carrying around hard cash is still inhabited in the majority of Nepalese, the younger generation has started viewing cash payments as a traditional method of payment compared to the use of ATMs, debit cards, credit cards, mobile banking, and digital gateways for payments.
+And with the passing time, the number of digital payment services is only increasing.

-Digitization of payment, however is not something that only the private entities are interested in.
-The Government of Nepal also has been working towards achieving a hassle free and secured means of digital payments.
-For instance, the Department of Civil Registration in a recent consultative workshop explained its plan to develop and implement an e-payments strategy for providing social assistance to the citizen such as Senior Citizen Allowance, Single Woman Allowance, Disability Allowance, Endangered Ethnicity Allowance and Child Protection Grant which would not only minimize the annual distribution cost of NRS.
+Digitization of payment, however, is not something that only the private entities are interested in.
+The Government of Nepal also has been working towards achieving a hassle-free and secured means of digital payments.
+For instance, the Department of Civil Registration in a recent consultative workshop explained its plan to develop and implement an e-payments strategy for providing social assistance to the citizens such as Senior Citizen Allowance, Single Woman Allowance, Disability Allowance, Endangered Ethnicity Allowance and Child Protection Grant which would not only minimize the annual distribution cost of NRS.
 1.327 billion but also eliminate recording errors and leakages.
-Nepal Rastra Bank, on the other hand has announced to implement a national payment gateway which would not only monitor the payment systems but also enable citizens to pay income tax, VAT and excise duty digitally.
+Nepal Rastra Bank, on the other hand, has announced to implement a national payment gateway that would not only monitor the payment systems but also enable citizens to pay income tax, VAT and excise duty digitally.

 But wait, Nepal’s effort in digitizing the economy is not limited to just e-commerce and digital payments.
 Even the education sector is rapidly following up the patterns of digitizing.

 Many people might still think that the education system of Nepal has not changed a bit.
-But to your surprise, education sector of Nepal is transforming with Nepal Open University (NOU), Open Learning Exchange Nepal (OLE Nepal) and SoAni Tech at the forefront of such transformation.
+But to your surprise, the education sector of Nepal is transforming with Nepal Open University (NOU), Open Learning Exchange Nepal (OLE Nepal), and SoAni Tech at the forefront of such transformation.

 Similarly, OLE Nepal, a social benefit organization has been improving education access and quality by providing open and free access to quality education to children.
 It provides an engaging and meaningful learning environment for children through E-Paath, an interactive educational software closely aligned with the national curricula.

-SoAni Tech, on the other hand, an education startup envisions to digitize entire education system of Nepal.
-The startup recently launched its flagship project i-learning where initially they have digitized the textbooks of grade 1 to 5.
+SoAni Tech, on the other hand, an education startup that envisions to digitize the entire education system of Nepal.
+The startup recently launched its flagship project i-learning where initially they have digitized the textbooks of grades 1 to 5.